 December 3rd was the United Nations International Day of the Disabled.
 I didn’t post that day – I had mulled back and forth, forth and back over to post or not, and if so, what to post.

-I wanted to talk about disability, on a global scale.
 I wanted to talk about disability and two thirds of the planet, about what is said: that two thirds of the planet are either graced with disability or will be – are touched in some way – either personally or by close connection (husband, brother, mother, best friend), so that makes a day like this really pretty special.

 I wanted to talk about United Nations and the Convention on the Rights of the Disabled and how much that means to me.
 I wanted to talk about the slogan, “Nothing About Us Without Us” – a string of words so expertly crafted by another, yet straight from my heart.

-To have those Mamas with their sleeves already rolled up their sleeves when talking to me, have already decided that I’m a cog in it all (true), already decided that I’m going to hinder (not true) and my hands would ache from all the typing and my brain would be straining to process all their words because hey, I’m disabled too, and I’d want to reach through the phone line and grasp that Mama by the shoulder and give her a gentle shake, say, hey – I’m on your side.
+To have those Mamas with their sleeves already rolled up when talking to me, having already decided that I’m a cog in it all (true), already decided that I’m going to hinder (not true) and my hands would ache from all the typing and my brain would be straining to process all their words because hey, I’m disabled too, and I’d want to reach through the phone line and grasp that Mama by the shoulder and give her a gentle shake, say, I’m on your side.
 Chill out.

 To hear disability service providers talking, talking, talking about what “those people need” – how “those people can’t” do this or that and then in a sudden moment of clarity, realizing that this is exactly what used to happen in the US with race: a nice collection of white men (maybe a token white woman added) would sit around talk about what “those people”, those “coloureds” or “negros” “need” or “can’t do”.
-That in that blinding moment of connection, I was also filled with an inexplicable anger, an anger that few perhaps understood as I “pass”.
+That in that blinding moment of connection, I was also filled with an explicable anger, an anger that few perhaps understood as I “pass”.

-How inaccessible so much of the country is that people who use wheelchairs can’t even get out and about because they don’t have wheelchairs that can ride rough terrain, because their home is on stilts.
+How inaccessible so much of the country is that people who use wheelchairs can’t even get out and about because they don’t have wheelchairs that can ride rough terrain, or because their home is on stilts.
 How there is the sense of helplessness that I am sure was rampant in this country only 40 years ago (less!), that we can’t do something because we are disabled, and there, all I wanted to do was say, YES!
 YOU CAN!
-Your legs were blown off while walking over a landmine but YOU CAN WORK.
-For the nonverbal people that I met, I wanted so badly for them to have access to the technology that is more standard than not in developed countries – devices that help one to speak.
+Your legs were blown off while walking over a landmine but YOU CAN DO ANYTHING, WITH ACCESS!

 I wanted to talk about how I’d see people in China that maimed themselves or their children so that they would make more, begging.